LBHackney-IT/lbh-asc-brokerage-api/README.md

 We have two environments:

-- Staging (StagingAPIs AWS account)
+- Staging (Mosaic-Staging AWS account)
 - Production (Mosaic-Production AWS account)

-and one deployment branches:
+and one deployment branch:

 - `master` which deploys to Staging and Production